prof-rossetti/nyu-info-2335-201706/projects/crud-app/project.md

   + interface displays a greeting mentioning the user's name, displays the number of products currently in the CSV file, and informs the user of all available product operations
   + program should fail gracefully (display a friendly user message) if user inputs an invalid CRUD operation

+## Instructions

+### Setup

+Create a new project repository on GitHub.com and note its remote clone address.
+Clone it to your Desktop or some other location on your local machine.
+Navigate into the project repository via the command line.

+Create in the project repository the following files:

+  + `README.md`
+  + `app/products_app.py`
+  + `data/.gigitnore`

+In the `README.md` file, place content to identify your application and instruct someone else how to download and run it:

+    # Name of Your App

+    Some description or other info about what the app does.

+    ## Installation

+    ```shell
+    git clone remote_clone_address_of_your_repo_here
+    cd some/path/to/repo/
+    ```

+    ## Usage

+    ```shell
+    python app/products_app.py
+    ```

+In the `app/products_app.py` file, place some placeholder print statement, like `print("HELLO")`.

+In the `data/.gitignore`, place the following code, which says "exclude from version control all files in this directory besides this one":

+    *
+    !.gitignore

+Commit your changes to version control using a message like "Setup new project repo".

+Finally, download [the `products.csv` file](products.csv) into your repository's `data` directory so its name is `data/products.csv`.
+You can achieve this by updating your local fork of the course repository and copying the file from there (recommended), or by copying the file's ["raw" contents](https://raw.githubusercontent.com/prof-rossetti/nyu-info-2335-70-201706/master/projects/crud-app/products.csv) from GitHub and pasting them into a new local file (easier, and acceptable due to the small size of our file).
+Your application will read and write to this file, so there is a chance it may get messed up during application development.
+So you are encouraged to also download a redundant copy, perhaps called `products_copy.csv` into the `data` directory, to have on-hand in case you ever need to re-paste its contents into the main `products.csv` file.

+After downloading the CSV file(s), you should not see them tracked in version control.
+If you do, make sure to configure the `data/.gitignore` file as prescribed above.
+Alright, you are ready to start development!

-### Further Exploration
+### Implementation

+#### Checkpoint I - User Inputs

+  1. do stuff
+  1. do stuff
+  1. do stuff

+#### Checkpoint II - Reading and Writing to CSV File

+  1. do stuff
+  1. do stuff
+  1. do stuff

+#### Checkpoint III - CRUD Operations

+  1. do stuff
+  1. do stuff
+  1. do stuff

-#### Validate Format of Prices
+#### Further Exploration - Validate Format of Prices

 For students desiring optional further exploration, the program's "Create" and "Update" operations should validate the product information input by the user, displaying a helpful message (e.g. "Please input a price formatted as a number with two decimal places.") when necessary.

 ## Submission Instructions

-Push your project repository to GitHub.com and note its URL.
+Push your changes to your remote project repository on GitHub.com, and note its URL.

 Update your fork of the course repository.
 In the [submissions.csv file](submissions.csv), add a new row including your GitHub username and the project repository's URL.
 The CSV file's rows should be ordered alphabetically by GitHub username.
-Commit your changes and submit a Pull Request for your content to be included in the course repository.
+Commit your changes to your fork of the course repository and submit a Pull Request for your fork's content to be merged into the course repository.
 See the [Contributor's Guide](/CONTRIBUTING.md) for instructions.
 At this time, you are encouraged to use the Git CLI to submit your work.

 ## Evaluation